 Michigan's manufacturing infrastructure gives us a great opportunity to create thousands of jobs, attract new companies, and become a national leader in green energy, electric vehicle manufacturing, and green infrastructure innovation.
+However, regulatory changes are necessary to enable a just transition at the necessary speed.

-- Increasing Michigan's Renewable Portfolio Standard to 100% no later than 2035, and our Energy Efficiency Standard to at least 50% by 2030 - Achieving net-zero carbon emissions by 2040 - Assisting with home weatherization for lower income families by increasing funding to the Weatherization Assistance Program (WAP) to cover home repairs necessary to meet WAP minimum criteria and end deferrals - Eliminating caps on renewable energy generation - Incentivizing rooftop solar by eliminating the cap on net metering - Promoting electric vehicle use and production by creating a statewide charging station network, reducing EV registration fees, and offering tax credits for EV purchase - Banning the transport of oil and gas on, under, or through the Great Lakes
+- Increasing Michigan's Renewable Portfolio Standard to 100% no later than 2035, and our Energy Efficiency Standard to at least 50% by 2030. - Achieving statewide zero carbon emissions by 2040 or earlier. - Assisting with home weatherization for lower income families by increasing funding to the Weatherization Assistance Program (WAP) to cover home repairs necessary to meet WAP minimum criteria and end deferrals. - Eliminating caps on distributed renewable energy generation.
+(HB 4236 of 2021)

+Promoting electric vehicle use and production by creating a statewide charging station network, reducing EV registration fees, and offering larger tax credits for EV purchase.

+Banning the transport of oil and gas on, under, or through the Great Lakes.